Slieve Donard Resort And Spa Switches To Gas After £1.1m Investment

-The Slieve Donard Resort and Spa in Newcastle is the latest business to reduce its carbon footprint by making the switch to natural gas as part of a major £60million extension project by Phoenix Natural Gas to extend access to its network to 13 towns across County Down.
+The Slieve Donard Resort and Spa in Newcastle is the latest business to have reduced its carbon footprint by making the switch to natural gas as part of a major £6 million extension project by Phoenix Natural Gas to extend access to its network to 13 towns across Co.
+Down.

 The hotel, which is owned by Hastings Hotels, made the move following a £1.1 million investment in the hotel.

-“We are committed to conducting our business in a way that ensures environmental sustainability for future generations,” Michael Weston, general manager at the Slieve Donard Resort and Spa, said.
+Michael Weston, general manager at the Slieve Donard Resort and Spa, said, "We are committed to conducting our business in a way that ensures environmental sustainability for future generations.

 "All of which is achieved without any compromise to the comfort, standard and enjoyment of our guests."

-“As well as bringing an environmental benefit we are seeing more and more commercial customers making the move for the additional benefits that natural gas can bring,” Mars said.
+Mars said, "As well as bringing an environmental benefit, we are seeing more and more commercial customers making the move for the additional benefits that natural gas can bring.